Exploring the Top 10 Most Hated NBA Players 2024: The Controversial Court

 Kevin Durant

-Kevin Durant is another immensely talented player who has faced a fair share of backlash.
+Kevin Durant is another immensely talented player with a fair share of backlash.
 When he left the Oklahoma City Thunder to join the Golden State Warriors, many fans saw it as a betrayal.
 His perceived sensitivity to criticism and use of burner social media accounts to defend himself have further contributed to his polarizing reputation.

 Chris Paul